aiven/aiven-docs/docs/products/influxdb/get-started.md

 ---
-title: Getting started with Aiven for InfluxDB®
+title: Get started with Aiven for InfluxDB®
 ---

 You can easily create and manage your Aiven for InfluxDB® service from